 The hourly residual load determinant is the net difference between generation & load, interchange and losses per Settlement Area.
 Hourly Net Actual Interchange is derived as the sum of the hourly metering submitted for aggregate ties between interconnected Settlement Areas.
 Missing tie values are assumed to be 0.
 The hourly residual determinant is expressed in terms of levelized MW.
 The formula for the hourly residual load determinant is shown below.

-RtResMtrHrlyQty sa, h = (RtAdjMtrHrlyQty a, ml, h
+RtResMtrHrlyQty sa, h = (RtAdjMtrHrlyQty sa ,a, ml, h

 + RtSaNetActIchngHrlyQty sa, h + RtSELoss5minQty sa, i / 12) * (-1)